-- a) If the physical record matches the microfilm, leave the record where it was in the box. - b) If the folder does not appear in the same sequence on the microfilm as it does in the physical record, locate the matching microfilm reference and place it in matching order.
+- 3. Compare the physical record to the microfilm. - a) If the physical record matches the microfilm, leave the record where it was in the box. - b) If the folder does not appear in the same sequence on the microfilm as it does in the physical record, locate the matching microfilm reference and place it in matching order.